Purposes for collection

 - personal information collected from third parties about individuals in the course of our compliance or investigation activities.

-- information provided to us in the course of our registration, licensing and other statutory functions may contain personal information about individuals
+- information provided to us in the course of our registration, licensing and other statutory functions that contains personal information about individuals

-- other documents provided to us, such as tender documents and curriculum vitaes, may contain personal information about individuals.
+- information provided to use in other documents, such as tender documents and curriculum vitaes, that contain personal information about individuals.